nuanjanP/mCompose/README.md

 ### Compound prefixes (above+below)

-- When diacritics are stacked, we list the diacritics outwards from the base character outwards.
+- When diacritics are stacked, we list the diacritics outwards from the base character.
 First go up ↑ the top half, then down ↓ the bottom half.
 Then combine the prefixes of each diacritics in that order.
 - "Dot below" in a compound prefix is abbreviated from `..` to just `.`
 - "Grave" in a compound prefix can be changed from `` ` `` to `\`
 	- on QWERTY, this gives a right hand key alternative for the prefix